ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

 #### Ensure password safety

-Following [Security advisory: IBEXA-SA-2022-009](https://developers.ibexa.co/security-advisories/ibexa-sa-2022-009-critical-vulnerabilities-in-graphql-role-assignment-ct-editing-and-drafts-tooltips), unless you can verify based on your log files that the vulnerability has not been exploited, you should [revoke passwords](https://doc.ibexa.co/en/latest/users/user_management/#revoking-passwords) for all affected users.
+Following [Security advisory: IBEXA-SA-2022-009](https://developers.ibexa.co/security-advisories/ibexa-sa-2022-009-critical-vulnerabilities-in-graphql-role-assignment-ct-editing-and-drafts-tooltips), unless you can verify based on your log files that the vulnerability hasn't been exploited, you should [revoke passwords](https://doc.ibexa.co/en/latest/users/user_management/#revoking-passwords) for all affected users.